Campaign for the neologism "santorum": Response by Savage

+Starting from 2023, santorum.com redirects to spreadingsantorum.com, which itself seems to have become an online newspaper, with the masthead "Spreading Daily News", and no longer displays the neologism.

 Reception and political impact

 The word santorum, as defined, has been characterized as "obscene", "unprintable", or "vulgar".

 The American Dialect Society chose "santorum" as the winner in its "Most Outrageous" category in the society's 2004 "Word of the Year" event, as a result of which several newspapers reportedly omitted that category from their coverage of the announcement.

 Google Current reported in 2006 that the word had inspired punk rock and blues songs; Philadelphia Weekly columnist Liz Spikol wrote that it had begun appearing on bumper stickers and T-shirts.
 Jon Stewart mentioned it on The Daily Show more than once; his reference to it in May 2011 caused the word to be one of the most queried search terms on Google the following day.
 Stephen Colbert of The Colbert Report also referred to it on more than one occasion.

 Savage's campaign was widely discussed in the media, according to The New Partridge Dictionary of Slang and Unconventional English in 2006.
 The 2007 update of this work, The Concise New Partridge Dictionary of Slang and Unconventional English, does not contain an entry for "santorum".

 Stephanie Mencimer wrote in Mother Jones in 2010 that "some observers even suggested [the neologism] may have contributed to Santorum’s crushing 18-point defeat in his 2006 campaign against Bob Casey."
 Savage had attempted to contribute $2,100 to Casey's campaign, but the donation was returned.

 Noam Cohen of The New York Times described the situation as a hijacking of online identity.
 He questioned whether automatic search algorithms should be entirely devoid of human discretion.

 The issue resurfaced during the 2012 presidential primaries in which Santorum was a candidate.
 A commentary in The Globe and Mail suggested a difficulty in avoiding double entendres when writing about Santorum because of Savage's campaign.